Conduit (Coby Sey album)

 Conduit is the debut studio album by British musician Coby Sey.
 It was released through AD 93 on 9 September 2022.
-The album features Sey on vocals, multiple instruments and production, with instrumental contributions from Ben Vince, Biu Rainey and Good Sad Happy Bad members Raisa Miriam Khan and CJ Calderwood.
+The album features Sey on vocals, multiple instruments and production, with instrumental contributions from Ben Vince, Biu Rainey and Good Sad Happy Bad members Raisa Khan and CJ Calderwood.
 The album was supported by singles "Permeated Secrets" and "Onus".

+Touring

+Sey toured through Europe intermittently to support the album before, during and after its release in 2022 and 2023 with a rotating band of musicians consisting of Leisha Thomas (Alpha Maid), Ben Vince, CJ Calderwood (of Good Sad Happy Bad), Momoko Gill and lighting artist Charlie Hope. and Musician Sébastien Forrester and lighting artist Tasya Nafagina joined for some shows in Europe.
+This included several music festival appearances including Pitchfork Festival in London, Rewire Festival in The Hague and Le Guess Who in Utrecht alongside movement artist Maëva Berthelot.